 A. Animal Behavior College is a school that teaches people how to become dog trainers.
 Our dog trainer is certified through ABC and learned how to strengthen the human-animal bond through positive-based, dog training techniques.

 Q. Is FLOPPS a Alberta Force Free Alliance Member?

 Q. What does it mean to be a member of the Alberta Force Free Alliance ?

 We do not force the dog into learning by pushing, scruffing, flooding, yanking or anything that causes the dog to learn by being uncomfortable.

-Devices such as the haltis or martingales are taught properly so as to be fitted humanely and create a positive relationship with the equipment.
+Devices such as the Halti and Martingales (collars) are taught properly so as to be fitted humanely and create a positive relationship with the equipment.